 Most gardeners are familiar with powdery mildew.
 It occurs when there is low light, improper circulation, cooler temperatures, and excess humidity.
 Overhead watering leaves foliage damp, which tends to stay moist for a long period in winter.
 This promotes the formation of fungal spores that cause powdery mildew.

 Avoid overhead watering and use a fan to increase circulation.
 Pinch off affected foliage and discard it.
-Baking soda and vinegar solution is how to get rid of white spots on jade plants with powdery mildew.
-Spray on the leaves but ensure the leaves dry within a few hours.
+A baking soda and vinegar solution is an effective way to get rid of white spots on jade plants with powdery mildew.
+Spray the leaves, but ensure they dry within a few hours.

 Overhead watering may also leave hard water spots on the leaves.